-Where: The Knight Library South Lawn (Click this link for maps.)
+Where: The Knight Library South Lawn (New!
+Click this link for a commencement map.)

 Congratulations on your upcoming graduation!
 We are proud of your accomplishment and look forward to sharing your special day of celebration with you, your family and your friends.
 We know that this time can be both exciting and stressful for graduates and we would like to provide you with the following information in advance so you know what to expect on the day.

 First, we need to know whether you will be attending the Sociology commencement ceremony or not.
 If you are planning to attend, a form to RSVP for the ceremony is found here.
 If you are not planning to attend, please notify Elizabeth Milner in the Sociology office at email@example.com or 541-346-1169.
 You can also contact Elizabeth with any commencement questions that you have, or with any requests for special accommodations such as wheelchair placement.

 Your guests for commencement do not require tickets, and there is no limit on the number of guests that may attend your ceremony.

 Commencement regalia (cap and gown) is available from the Duck Store.
 See this link for more details.

 • On Monday June 16th, the day after the Sociology ceremony, the University is holding a Graduation Celebration beginning with an academic parade at 9 AM (seating begins in Matthew Knight Arena at 7:30 AM).
 Details regarding this celebration are available on the UO Commencement website: http://commencement.uoregon.edu.
 You are encouraged to participate in this parade.
 The Commencement website also has information on parking, photographs, cap and gown arrangements and has a full schedule of University events for Monday.

 Here's what to expect on Sunday June 15th: